 The idea behind this home remedy is based on the live cultures found in yogurt that contain acidophilus, which can help get rid of bad bacteria.
-Unfortunately, it hasn’t been proven that these actually fight vaginal infections, and according to gynecologist Mary Jane Minkin, MD, a professor at the Yale School of Medicine, you should never use flavored and sweetened yogurt that is generally kept in the refrigerator since sugar in or around the vagina can provoke even more infections.
+Unfortunately, it hasn’t been proven that these actually fight vaginal infections.
+According to gynecologist Mary Jane Minkin, MD, a professor at the Yale School of Medicine, you should never use flavored and sweetened yogurt that is generally kept in the refrigerator.
+This is because sugar in or around the vagina can provoke even more infections.

-What you should do is eat yogurt regularly especially when you are taking antibiotics to avoid infection, but you should never apply it to the vagina.
+What you should do is eat yogurt regularly especially when you are taking antibiotics to avoid infection.
+However, you should never apply it to the vagina.

 Many rumors uphold that egg whites help firm skin, which is why many women use this remedy.
 According to experts, there is no evidence that points to whether or not this is true.
 Many people believe that egg whites make the skin firm since it feels like it when the skin is dried out, but the truth is that the skin goes back to normal when the egg whites are washed off.
 In addition, there is the risk that you could get sick if you get some form of salmonella in your mouth.